Faculty Directory

 Biography

 Ann Chahroudi, MD, PhD, holds several appointments at the Emory University School of Medicine.
 Her main academic positions include serving as Associate Division Chief for Basic/Translational Research within the Division of Infectious Diseases and Professor of Pediatric Infectious Diseases.
 She is also a faculty member in the Immunology and Molecular Pathogenesis Graduate Training Program at the Emory-Laney Graduate School, and an Affiliate Scientist in the Division of Microbiology and Immunology at the Emory National Primate Research Center in Atlanta, Georgia.
-Dr. Chahroudi is also the Director of the Emory + Children's Center for Infections & Vaccines (CCIV).
+Dr. Chahroudi is also the Co-Director of both the Pediatric Residency Investigative Scholars at Emory (PRISE) Program, and the Emory Center for AIDS Research (CFAR) .

 As a clinician, Dr. Chahroudi maintains appointments as a Consulting Physician, Pediatric Infectious Diseases, Children’s Healthcare of Atlanta; Attending Physician, Ponce Family and Youth Clinic, Infectious Diseases Program, Grady Health System.